jafari-dev/oop-expert-with-typescript/README.md

 ### 5. Dependency Inversion (DIP)

+#### Original Definition

 > High-level modules should not import anything from low-level modules.
 Both should depend on abstractions.
 Abstractions should not depend on details.
 Details (concrete implementations) should depend on abstractions.

+#### Simple Definition

+> DIP means that instead of high-level modules depending directly on low-level modules, both should depend on abstractions.
+This way, changes in low-level modules don't directly affect high-level ones, promoting flexible and maintainable code.

 <img src="https://user-images.githubusercontent.com/37804060/153056344-b32c3e4c-8dce-498c-8243-2aed646762f1.jpg"/>

+#### Example

+In the original code, the `Messenger` class directly depends on specific implementations of messaging APIs like `TelegramApi`, `WhatsappApi`, and `SignalApi`.
+This tightly couples Messenger with these concrete implementations, making it difficult to change or extend the system without modifying the Messenger class itself.
+This violates the Dependency Inversion Principle (DIP), which suggests that high-level modules should not depend on low-level modules but rather on abstractions.

+To adhere to DIP, we introduce an interface called `MessengerApi`, which defines the methods that the Messenger class requires from a messaging API.
+Then, each messaging API class (`TelegramApi`, `WhatsappApi` and `SignalApi`) implements this interface, providing their own implementation of the connect and send methods.

+By doing this, we decouple the Messenger class from specific messaging API implementations.
+Now, Messenger depends on the MessengerApi interface rather than concrete implementations.
+This allows us to easily switch between different messaging APIs or add new ones without modifying the Messenger class.
+Additionally, it promotes code reusability and simplifies testing, as we can now easily mock the MessengerApi interface for testing purposes.
+Overall, following DIP enhances the flexibility, maintainability, and testability of the codebase.

 :x: Before following DIP: